The Ofen Lab is moving to Dallas!

 Welcome Da'Jonae Foster, Parisa Vahidi and Christina Lee to our research team as Ph.D. students!

-Congratulations to Roya Homayouni for her first-authorship in our paper on Journal of Neuroscience Research, "Test–retest reliability of hippocampal subfield volumes in a developmental sample: Implications for longitudinal developmental studies".
+Congratulations to Roya Homayouni for her first first-authored paper out in the Journal of Neuroscience Research, "Testretest reliability of hippocampal subfield volumes in a developmental sample: Implications for longitudinal developmental studies".

 - Our paper "Direct brain recordings reveal occipital cortex involvement in memory development" by Qin Yin, Elizabeth Johnson, Lingfei Tang, Kurtis Auguste, Robert T. Knight, Eishi Asano & Noa Ofen was published on Neuropsychologia !

 - Ofen Lab's research is featured on Science Trends and are shared across social media and Google News!
 Science Trends has published an article authored by Qijing Yu and Noa Ofen, Why Are You Better Than Your Kids In Remembering The Grocery List?.
 This article introduces to the public in an accessible fashion the interesting findings from a paper entitled Age-associated increase in mnemonic strategy use is linked to prefrontal cortex development, recently published in the journal NeuroImage.
 This work was conducted by Qijing Yu, Dana M. McCall, Roya Homayouni, Lingfei Tang, Zhijian Chen, Daniel Schoff, Mayu Nishimura, Sarah Raz, and Noa Ofen.